Nordix/openldap-ppolicy-pwdcheck-module/README.md

 CrackLib is a library that checks passwords against a dictionary of known weak passwords and patterns to enhance password security.
 The CrackLib support may be disabled at compile time by setting `HAVE_CRACKLIB=0` during compilation.
-For more information, see the official repository at [github](https://github.com/cracklib/cracklib/tree/main/src).
+For more information, see the [official repository](https://github.com/cracklib/cracklib/tree/main/src).

 ##### Quality Points Concept (`min_points`)